cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 As a child, I often preferred blending into the crowd rather than standing out.[^1] However, I've since realized that in the pursuit of professional excellence, it's impossible to avoid the public eye Because talent and hard work doesn't really matter if I can't properly package and present my work to the masses.
-I recently [defended my PhD thesis](https://youtu.be/Ub684G_aM5Q) (it went well, if you ask me), so I want to take this time to reflect on what I've learnt over the years while delivering [technical talks](../talks.html).
+I recently [defended my PhD thesis](https://youtu.be/Ub684G_aM5Q) (it went well, if you ask me), so I want to take this time to reflect on what I've learned over the years while delivering [technical talks](../talks.html).
 I notice that the last 5 years of PhD have made me going from shaky voice and incoherent ramblings, to the point in which I sort of feel confident at public speaking.
 In this article, I sit over the shoulders of giants to tell you about some of the tricks I've learned from my own and also from others' experiences.
 I'll walk you through some effective strategies for technical presentations.